Disbarred Georgia attorney wanted in mother's fatal stabbing caught in Tennessee

 DISGRACED EX-LAWYER MURDERS MOTHER, VANISHES ON EVE OF SERVING SENTENCE FOR THEFT, POLICE SAY; MANHUNT UNDERWAY

-When on Feb.
-2 police went to his mother's home in Stone Mountain, Ga, where he lived, they found her dead.
-Shirley Merritt had been stabbed to death.
+When police on Feb.
+2 went to his mother's home in Stone Mountain, Ga, where he lived, they found her dead.
+Shirley Merritt had been stabbed.

 After Merritt disappeared his brother urged him to turn himself in during a TV interview about the case.